 If you have ever seen a heading with a soft glow behind it, or letters that look like they are lifted off the page with a hard offset, that is CSS text shadow doing its job.
+Some people call it a text drop shadow, others call it a font shadow, but it is all the same single property: text-shadow.
 It looks like a complex property when you first encounter it, but once you understand what each value controls, it becomes one of the easiest ways to add depth and personality to your typography.

 This guide covers the full syntax, what each value does, how to stack multiple shadows, and a set of ready-to-use patterns for the effects you will actually need.